meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:attribute` is inferred when the message is generated.
-- The `:sortableAttributes` is inferred when the message is generated.
-It contains the list of sortable attributes separated by a comma. `sortableAttribute1, sortableAttribute2, ...`
+- `:sortableAttributes` contains the list of sortable attributes separated by a comma. `sortableAttribute1, sortableAttribute2, ...`

 #### Variant: Sorting on a non sortable attribute when `sortableAttributes` is empty